mx-scissortail/mazes/README.md

 	Hybrid algorithm - this is a combination of the above two algorithms.
 It's not quite as orderly as algorithm 1, but not as uniformly random as algorithm 2.
 It has a very organic looking growth process.

 I am planning on implementing a version of this in each programming language I know, as programming exercise.
-Presently, the Python (2.7 branch) is the only version that's finished.
+Presently, Python (2.7 branch) is the only version that's finished.